sergeych/kotyara/readme.md

 __KOTlin-oriented Yet Another Relational-database Assistant__, e.g. __KOTYARA__ ;)

-> this library is in production stage (postgres).
+This library is in production stage (postgres).
 Few interfaces could be changed.
 It is internally used in pbeta-production sites, with Postgres JDBC connections.

+> Impornant note.
+Do not use `'x IN (?)'` condition, use `'x = any (?) '` instead!

 ## 1.2 experimental: